For the Final Exam for this course, you will be expected to assess the diet of a real, living Human

-to improve the long-term nutritional status of the person.
-In order to assess the person's diet,
+to improve the long-term nutritional status of the patient.
+In order to assess the patient's diet,

 you have already [Quiz 1] determined what their current diet is.
 The assessment and recommendations

 will require you to apply virtually everything you are expected to learn from this course to an

 actual case study [which is why the exercise is called “final exam” rather than

 “term paper” although it should look like a term paper, complete with citations in APA

 You should know that HIPAA regulations apply to these data, your assessment, and your recommendations.
 Therefore, patient confidentiality requires that you do not disclose the patient's identity in any documents you create for this course.
 In order for me to grade the documents you are to create, I will need to know the patient's age, sex, height, weight, and any health history which you consider to be directly relevant to your recommendations.
 If you are unclear as to what HIPAA allows you to disclose see the link to U.S. Department of Health & Human Services website, and click on 'Understanding HIPAA Privacy.'
 [Even if you are taking this course from somewhere other than the United States, the U.S. regulations apply because your reports will be submitted into the U.S., to a “covered entity,” which can be considered to be engaged in research.]

 You collected total food intake [food item, quantity usually as volume (cups, ounces)] for seven (7) consecutive days.
 The rationale for requiring 7 days was that the patient may object that one or two days data do not reflect how they ‘normally’ eat.
 Seven days will be how they normally eat unless there was an unusual event, such as a lengthy family emergency.
 Besides, having collected such detailed information for such a long time, you will see why weight management programs which require reporting comparable details over months [years even] tend to have high “drop-out” rates.
 The data were averaged over the 7 day period to serve as the basis of your assessment.